ephemery-testnet/ephemery-resources/README.md

 - [Launchpad](https://launchpad.ephemery.dev/)
 - https://github.com/remyroy/staking-deposit-cli/releases/tag/v2.3.0.ephemery CLI

+## Run a node

+At this moment, official client releases don't include predefined Ephemery testnet.
+To connect the client to Ephemery network, it has to be done manualy.

+Download latest Ephemery parameters from its [release](https://github.com/ephemery-testnet/ephemery-genesis/releases/) and point your client to it like with any custom network.

+Docker setups, services and more deployment options can be found in [Ephemery scripts repo](https://github.com/ephemery-testnet/ephemery-scripts).

 ## Resources and contributing

 The network is currently in its early stages, it runs as a small network with a manual reset mechanism.
 Each reset changes network parameters and requires a new genesis.
 Setup and reset mechanism is coordinated via [this repository](https://github.com/ephemery-testnet/ephemery-genesis).
 Each release contains values for the new release.